AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-locations-forms.md

 >[!NOTE]
 >
->If you are using a temp cleaning utility, be aware that while deleting these directories does not affect functionality, it can significantly impact performance for a short time until the new cache is created.
+>If you are using a temp cleaning utility, while deleting these directories does not affect functionality, it can significantly impact performance for a short time until the new cache is created.
 To avoid this issue, do not delete these directories while clearing the AEM forms temp directory.